Maria Delgado, RN

 LPNs serve an important role in providing healthcare services throughout West Virginia, particularly in areas lacking proper healthcare access.
 LPNs deliver primary nursing care with guidance from both registered nurses and physicians.
 LPNs practice nursing care in hospitals together with long-term care facilities, rehabilitation centers, and clinics across the state.
 West Virginia depends on LPNs to fulfill essential care needs because of its growing elderly population and persistent need for accessible medical services.

-Falls Church, VA - Private 2-year - standardcollege.edu
+Bridgeport, WV - Private 2-year - wvjc.edu

 Campus Based - Visit Website

-Glenns, VA - Public 2-Year - rappahannock.edu
+Beaver, WV - Public 2-Year - newriver.edu

 Campus Based - Visit Website